 Communication During Pregnancy

-Your unborn baby does not care what you say or how you sound, they just feel calmed by the sound of your voice and will start to build the connection between feeling safe and secure and you.
+Your unborn baby loves to hear the sound of your voice.
+It calms them and helps them to will start to build the connection between feeling safe and secure and you.
+They are not worried about what you say or how you sound.

 - Talk about anything to them; what you are doing, how you are feeling, what you need from the shops!